MicrosoftDocs/customer-insights/ci-docs/engagement-insights/funnel-reports.md

 :::image type="content" source="media/funnel-report-example.png" alt-text="funnel report example":::

 This funnel lets you see the number of users who used the promotion code after a one-time purchase to sign up for the subscription program.

+### Configure advanced settings

+Funnel reports let you define a limit on the time it takes to complete all steps of a funnel.
+For example, you can set the time to complete the funnel to four days.
+This setting will only count successful subscription sign-ups that ocurred within four days of a user visiting the homepage.

+1. Go to **Funnels** to open the **Funnels library**.

+1. Select a name to open the report.

+1. In the **Funnel Editor** pane, select **Advanced settings**.

+1. Set Limit funnel completion time to **On**.

+1. Choose the time the funnel must have been completed in the **Set limit to** drop-down list.

+1. Select **Save** to apply your changes.

 ## Manage funnel reports